Kiichiro Toyoda: After graduating university

 After graduating, Toyoda returned to his hometown, Nagoya, and joined Toyota Boshoku, which was founded by his father, Sakichi, in 1918 (Sakichi served as company president since then).
 From July 1921 to February 1922, Kiichirō visited San Francisco, London, Oldham (a large town in Greater Manchester, England), etc. to learn about the spinning and weaving industry and then returned from Marseille via Shanghai.
 After he returned to Japan, in December 1922, he married Hatako Iida, the daughter of the Takashimaya department store chain co-founder, Shinshichi Iida.
 In 1926, Kiichiro established Toyota Industries Corporation and became its managing director.
 Also, he became interested in automatic looms, so he set up a pilot plant in Kariya, Aichi to start development for them even though his father, Sakichi, disagreed.
 He traveled to Europe and America from September 1929 to April 1930, and thought that the automobile industry, which was in its infancy at that time, would greatly develop in the future.
 Therefore, in 1933, an automobile manufacturing department (later the automobile department) was newly established in Toyota Industries Corporation.
 In 1936, it was designated as a licensed company under the Automotive Manufacturing Act.
 In 1937, it became independent as Toyota Motor Corporation.
 Kiichirō became the vice president the same year (the president was Rizaburo Toyoda).
 In 1941, Kiichiro took office as president.
-At the height of the Pacific theater of World War II, the Toyoda family would be affected on both family business and home fronts.
-His children's education would be delayed by civil ramifications, and his business would be compelled to manufacture trucks for the Imperial Japanese Army.
-The family firms would be spared destruction in the days before the Japanese government's surrender.
+At the height of the Pacific theater of World War II, the Toyoda family was affected on both family business and home fronts.
+His children's education was delayed by civil ramifications, and his business was compelled to manufacture trucks for the Imperial Japanese Army.
+The family firms was spared destruction in the days before the Japanese government's surrender.